billkarsh/SpikeGLX/sglhome/docs/index.md

 # SpikeGLX Download Page

-**Synchronized acquisition from Imec neural probes and NI-DAQ devices.**
+**Synchronized acquisition from imec neural probes and NI-DAQ devices.**

 * Get compiled apps, support and help stuff on this page.
 * See what's new on the site [here](new.md).